rnctechnology/RNCUtils/README.md

 # RNCUtils
-utilities for data reader and writer
+utilities which will packaged as standalone jar file and shared by different projects. such as for json handling, data reader and writer